Tasfia-Tahsin/nextjs-blog/posts/pre-rendering.md

 thumbnailPath : '/images/ctg.jpg'
 ---

-A city tour of Chittagong, also known as Chattogram, allows you to explore the vibrant culture, historical landmarks, and natural beauty of the city.
+A city tour of Chittagong , also known as Chattogram, allows you to explore the vibrant culture, historical landmarks, and natural beauty of the city.
 Here are some attractions and places to visit during a Chittagong city tour:

 - **Foy's Lake**: Enjoy some leisure time at Foy's Lake, a picturesque artificial lake surrounded by hills and greenery.
 The lake offers boating facilities, scenic views, and amusement parks for recreational activities.